2015–16 Iowa Hawkeyes women's basketball team

-The 2015–16 Iowa Hawkeyes women's basketball team will represent University of Iowa during the 2015–16 NCAA Division I women's basketball season.
-The Hawkeyes, led by sixteenth year head coach Lisa Bluder, play their home games at the Carver–Hawkeye Arena and were a members of the Big Ten Conference.
+The 2015–16 Iowa Hawkeyes women's basketball team represented University of Iowa during the 2015–16 NCAA Division I women's basketball season.
+The Hawkeyes, led by sixteenth year head coach Lisa Bluder, played their home games at the Carver–Hawkeye Arena and were a members of the Big Ten Conference.
 They finished the season 19–14, 8–10 in Big Ten play to finish in a tie for ninth place.
-They advanced to the quarterfinals of the Big Ten women's tournament where they lost to Maryland.
-They were invited to the Women's National Invitation Tournament where they lost to Ball State in the first round.
+They advanced to the quarterfinals of the Big Ten women's tournament, where they lost to Maryland.
+They were invited to the Women's National Invitation Tournament, where they lost to Ball State in the first round.